-The County Department shall be responsible for an annual inventory of property, both real and personal, belonging to the County Department.
+The county department of social/human services shall be responsible for an annual inventory of property, both real and personal, belonging to the county department of social/human services.
 An inventory shall be required only with respect to items of property having an original cost that equals or exceeds \$5,000.00.
-For control purposes a County Department may establish an amount less than \$5,000.00.
+For control purposes a county department of social/human services may establish an amount less than \$5,000.00.